SEAN: I’m pretty sure there’s something for absolutely everyone in this week’s list. Let’s break it down.

 Starting off with a publisher we don’t often talk about.
 But Last Gasp has not one, but two manga releases out this week.
 First off is The Strange Case of Panorama Island, which is an adaptation of a famous Edogawa Rampo novel by underground manga artist Suehiro Maruo.
 Now admittedly, most of the indie manga fans grabbed this at TCAF already.
 Let’s get it more widely read.

-MELINDA: I’m definitely interested, and I wasn’t at TCAF, so count me in!
+MJ: I’m definitely interested, and I wasn’t at TCAF, so count me in!

 MICHELLE: Ooh, finally!
 This one has been on my Amazon wishlist for ages!

 ANNA: How many years ago was this announced?
 I’m glad that Strange Case of Panorama Island is coming out finally, I am very curious about it.